 ARIES encourages excellent graduates from numerate degree subjects, but limited undergraduate/graduate backgrounds in environmental sciences, to consider undertaking a PhD in the environmental sciences.
 This seeks to build on NERC’s Research Experience Placement (REP) scheme, although applicants need not have previously participated in a REP to qualify.

-This will apply to candidates applying for one or more of the ARIES studentships currently being advertised for 2019 entry.
+This will apply to candidates applying for one or more of the ARIES studentships currently being advertised.
 No further action is needed on the part of the applicant, although if you wish to be considered for this funding, you should make clear in your application what strengths make you suitable for consideration for the particular project(s) you are applying for.
-Consideration of awards will be carried out after shortlisted candidates have been interviewed in February 2018.
-No pre-judgement will be made in advance of that time.
+Consideration of awards will be carried out after shortlisted candidates have been interviewed in February.
+No judgement will be made in advance of that time.

 Up to three awards will be made at the discretion of the ARIES Studentship Panel.
 Successful candidates will be informed that they are being offered a 3.75-year (i.e., 3 years and 9 month) studentship instead of the standard 3.5 years in their offer letter.

 Those accepting such an award will be expected to carry out advanced level training in the first 3-9 months of their Studentship.
 This can comprise attendance at Masters level or Honours level modules from the HEI of registration or, where available, at that of another ARIES partner; or it could consist of external advanced level courses intended for those at postgraduate level (e.g. NERC Advanced Training Short Courses, Summer Schools of learned societies, etc.), or a mixture of both.
 The expected level of training is that typical of a semester of academic courses taken by a final year undergraduate.
 Attendance at such courses will require approval of the module director.